BFRDP Projects

 One in four South Carolina producers are considered new and beginning farmers with fewer than 10 years experience.
 These emerging farmers need targeted training and technical assistance to make sure they have the skills necessary to sustain and grow their new farm businesses.
 To address this need, The Clemson University Cooperative Extension South Carolina New and Beginning Farmer Program (SCNBFP) will provide education and technical assistance for a projected 1,950 South Carolina new and beginning farmers, with a particular focus on those interested in sustainable production methods, specialty crop, and value-added operations at novice, intermediate, and advanced levels.

-This education, covering a three year period, will cover a broad spectrum of topics including entrepreneurship and business development training, regulatory, farmland acquisition/succession, diversification and marketing strategies, financial and risk management, access to public sector resources and referrals, as well as relevant production and conservation related topics.
+This education, covering a four year period, will cover a broad spectrum of topics including entrepreneurship and business development training, regulatory, farmland acquisition/succession, diversification and marketing strategies, financial and risk management, access to public sector resources and referrals, as well as relevant production and conservation related topics.

-The following activities were completed during year 2 of the project:
+The following activities were completed during year 3 of the project:

-Number of Participants: 86
+Number of Participants: 140

 Results